euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Distributional semantic models
 ------------------------------

 The distributional hypothesis by Harris states that words with similar meaning occur in similar contexts [Sah05].
 This implies that the meaning of a word can be inferred from its distribution across contexts.
 The goal of distributional semantics is to find a representation, e.g. a vector, that approximates the meaning of a word [Bru14].
 The traditional approach to statistical modeling of language is based on counting frequencies of occurrences of short word sequences of length up to N and did not exploit distributed representations [Cun15].
-Distributional semantics relies on word co-occurrence in context windows.
+Distributional semantics takes word co-occurrence in context windows into account.

 The general idea behind word space models is to use distributional statistics to generate high-dimensional vector spaces, where a word is represented by a context vector that encodes semantic similarity [Sah05].
 The representations are called distributed representations because the features are not mutually exclusive and because their configurations correspond to the variations seen in the observed data [Cun15].
 LeCun et al. provide the example of a news story.
 When the task is to predict the next word in a news story, the learned word vectors for Tuesday and Wednesday will be very similar as they can be easily replaced by each other when used in a sentence [Cun15].

-There is a variety of computational models that implement the distributional hypothesis, including word2vec [Che13], GloVe [Pen14], dependency-based word embeddings [Lev14] and Random Indexing [Sah05].
-For all of the techniques, Python implementations exist. word2vec is available in gensim [Řeh10].
+There are a variety of computational models that implement the distributional hypothesis, including word2vec [Che13], GloVe [Pen14], dependency-based word embeddings [Lev14] and Random Indexing [Sah05].
+There are a variety of Python implementations of these techniques. word2vec is available in gensim [Řeh10].
 For GloVe, the C source code was ported to Python [Gau15, Kul15].
 The dependency-based word embeddings by Levy and Goldberg are implemented in spaCy [Hon15].
 Random Indexing is available in an implementation by Joseph Turian [Tur15].

 For this paper, word2vec was selected because Mikolov et al. provide 1.4 million pre-trained entity vectors trained on 100 billion words from various news articles in the Google News dataset [Che13].
 However, other models might perform equally well for the purpose of text comparison.
 Moreover, custom word vectors trained on a large domain-specific dataset, e.g. the Wikipedia encyclopedia for the Wikipedia revision comparison, could potentially yield even better results.